fengxia41103/myblog/content/workspace/openstack/charm_reactive.md

 Tags: lenovo
 Slug: juju charm reactive
 Author: Feng Xia
+Modified: 2019-03-15
+Summary: Charm's reactive framework is the core of charm design and execution.
+This article is to dive into its source code in order to understand its execution logic and design philosophy.

 In this article we will study charm's [reactive][1] framework to get a firm understanding of what they mean by writing an reactive charm.